-- (a) biblical and historical theology; - (b) contemporary systematic theology;and - (c) constructive theology-the student's personal and corporate theological affirmations, as understood in the context of other options listed above. - The corresponding goal toward which the Doctor or Ministry program works is the development of skills for ministry.
+- major sources of change, strain, and crisis in contemporary society, as perceived through: - social-scientific analysis; - theological-ethical analysis; and - the integration of these and their meaning for the mission of the church. - c.
+Understanding of human cultural symbol systems: - · major historical options for meaning in human societies; - the general history of ideas and history of religion; and - major world-meaning systems in modern culture. - · the Christian perspective: - biblical and historical theology; - contemporary systematic theology; and - constructive theology--the student's personal and corporate theological affirmations, as understood in the context of other options listed above. - The corresponding goal toward which the Doctor of Ministry program works is the development of skills for ministry.
 Once again the student is concerned with persons, human society, and cultural symbols.
 Only from this aspect is the emphasis upon care rather than understanding. - a.
-Skills for articulating the gospel: - (1) by preaching, teaching, liturgy, or symbolic action; - (2) by facilitating the dialogue between basic contemporary ideas or meaning, as they appear to various persons for whom the minister has responsibility.
-This requires both the detection and articulation of these options, as well as the enabling of their holders to formulate their own theological affirmations and convictional structure. - b.
-Skills for effecting social change and for ministry through social structures: - identifying the areas or issues of ministry that should be action priorities in given contexts, both in the church and in society at large; - (2) facilitating the development of life-styles of churches appropriate to mission; and - (3) forming and maintaining social organizations that fulfill the needs of human beings.
+Skills for articulating the gospel: - · by preaching, teaching, liturgy, or symbolic action; - by facilitating the dialogue between basic contemporary ideas or meaning, as they appear to various persons for whom the minister has responsibility.
+This requires both the detection and articulation of these options, as well as the enabling of their holders to formulate their own theological affirmations and convictional structure.

-- Skills for the care of persons: Communicating to other persons - (a) their value to God and to other people; - (b) their sources of security as persons; - (c) their deficiencies calling for change; and - (d) their resources for effecting change.
+- Skills for effecting social change and for ministry through social structures: - identifying the areas or issues of ministry that should be action priorities in given contexts, both in the church and in society at large; - facilitating the development of life-styles of churches appropriate to mission; and - forming and maintaining social organizations that fulfill the needs of human beings. - c.
+Skills for the care of persons/communicating to other persons: - · their value to God and to other people; - their sources of security as persons; - · their deficiencies calling for change; and - · their resources for effecting change.